Hansade2005/FreeAIGateway/README.md

 print(resp.choices[0].message.content)
 ```

-If no vision-capable model is enabled in your Fallback Chain, an image request returns a clear `422` (`code: "no_vision_model"`) rather than silently dropping the image.
+If no vision-capable model is enabled, an image request returns a clear `422` (`code: "no_vision_model"`) rather than silently dropping the image.
 (Image input on `/v1/responses` isn't supported yet — use `/v1/chat/completions`.)

-Works with `stream=True` as well — you'll get `delta.tool_calls` chunks followed by a `finish_reason: "tool_calls"` close.
-Under the hood, OpenAI-compatible providers (Groq, Cerebras, SambaNova, Mistral, OpenRouter, GitHub Models, HuggingFace, Cloudflare, Cohere compat) get the request passed through; Gemini requests get translated into Google's `functionDeclarations` / `functionResponse` shape and the response is translated back.

-Every response carries an `X-Routed-Via: <platform>/<model>` header so you can see which provider actually served each call.
+> Every response carries an `X-Routed-Via: <platform>/<model>` header so you can see which provider served each call.
 If a request fell over between providers, you'll also see `X-Fallback-Attempts: N`.

 ### Embeddings

-`/v1/embeddings` is OpenAI-compatible, with one deliberate difference from chat routing: **failover never crosses models.** Vectors from different models live in incompatible spaces — silently switching models would corrupt any vector store built on top of the proxy.
+`/v1/embeddings` is OpenAI-compatible with one deliberate difference: **failover never crosses models.** Vectors from different models live in incompatible spaces — silently switching models would corrupt any vector store built on top.
 So embeddings route by **family** (one model identity + dimension), and failover only walks the providers serving that same family.

 ```python
 resp = client.embeddings.create(